chickzilla/intania_hackathon_quest/README.md

 this application will tell you what mood is in that sent text. with trained data and optimized model will help you find out what is it about!!!

+Also this project have ci/cd pipeline that connect to AWS container registry and AWS App-runner for deployment

 # Turborepo starter